 Around the world, there are Abbotsfords named after Scott’s home, including in Australia, Canada, New Zealand, South Africa and the United States, as well as three London streets.
 Scott was a generous host and during his lifetime Abbotsford was visited by writers, politicians, noblemen and many of his readers.
 After Scott's death, it was opened to the public in 1833 and has never lost its place as a place of literary pilgrimage and monument to one of Scotland’s greatest sons.

-Work is currently ongoing to catalogue Abbotsford’s extensive archive of family letters, diaries, photographs and other paper ephemera.
-If you would like to enquire about the contents of the archive, please contact the Heritage Team at email@example.com or on 01896-663979.
+Work is currently ongoing to catalogue Abbotsford’s extensive archive of family letters, diaries, photographs and other written materials.
+If you would like to enquire about the archive, please contact the Heritage Team.

 Please be aware that our small team are handling a high volume of enquiries from all over the world regarding the Abbotsford collection.
 Your patience is greatly appreciated.

 The Abbotsford Trust is not in a position to provide general genealogical support, or to estimate the market value of Scott-themed material in private ownership